 Phosphorus

-Phosphorous or the Potash available in the different fertilizers will promote good root growth.
+Phosphorous will promote good root growth.
 This can be important for plants and vegetables but also for lawn needs as you try and get your healthy grass to spread and leave things like crabgrass from having any room to expand.
+This component is found in bone meal, as well, and makes for a balanced fertilizer while promoting leafy growth.

 Potassium

 Potassium is used to help plants and turf become more hearty.
 Think of potassium as almost a vitamin you can give to your lawn.
 Just as with humans, if you overdo it on the vitamins, you may not feel all that well.
-The same can be said when looking to green up a lawn; if you aren’t careful with the fertilizer label, you can undoubtedly overdo it.
+The same can be said when looking to green up a lawn.
+If you aren’t careful with the fertilizer label, you can certainly overdo it.

 Where are the NPK Numbers on Fertilizer